ravi-p/fixit/README.md

 # fixit
-fixit app to raise tickits related to some issues or requirement
+fixit app to raise tickets related to some issues or requirement

 Currently infra app is not registered,No need. taskq app works for both "infrasture" and "housekeeping both"